 What is the Best Visitor Insurance in the USA

-Visitors insurance plans essentially have two broad categories, limited or scheduled benefit plans and comprehensive coverage plans.
+Visitors insurance plans essentially have two broad categories, limited or scheduled benefit plans, and comprehensive coverage plans.

 Limited or Scheduled Plans

 A plan that is called limited or scheduled is also known as basic visitor insurance or travel medical insurance plans.
 They tend to be lower-cost and cover expenses up to a pre-determined or scheduled benefit table.
-The allowances in the plan can be reviewed prior to purchase of the policy.
+The allowances in the plan can be reviewed prior to the purchase of the policy.

 - You choose between the basic essentials and more extensive coverage.

 - Meets Schengen visa insurance requirements.